benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/5-deploy/_index.en.md

 * The *Counting* microservice:  An [Amazon DynamoDB](https://aws.amazon.com/dynamodb) table for persisting Order numbers.
 * The *OrderManager* microservice - Provides an API to send/update/cancel a coffee order.
 Consists of a DynamoDB table containing the state of each customer order.
-* The *Config* microservice - A DynamoDB table containg information about menu items and shop status, along with An [Amazon API Gateway](https://aws.amazon.com/apigateway) Resource to provide authenticated access.
+* The *Config* microservice - A DynamoDB table containing information about menu items and shop status, along with An [Amazon API Gateway](https://aws.amazon.com/apigateway) Resource to provide authenticated access.
 * The *Publishing* microservice - Routes events to different IoT core topics.
 IoT Core publishes event messages to front end applications.
-* The *Validator* microservice - Provides QR codes to front end display applicaiton, Codes are sotred in a DynamoDB table and used to validate each order.
+* The *Validator* microservice - Provides QR codes to front end display application, Codes are sotred in a DynamoDB table and used to validate each order.

 ## Cloning the GitHub repository ##